iamwhil/graph19/README.md

 So RSpec does this thing where it basically runs against a dummy application.
 We can get this to work when generating our component with `--dummy-app=spec/dummy`.
 This basically builds an entire application in spec/dummy.
 Its huge.
 And for as many components as you have you'll have this dummy application.

-We're big fans of playing in the ocean / pool / rivers / ponds, while other people are fans of keeping things DRY.
-So to keep the "oh I can't get wet" people happy, lets not have x number dummy apps.
-Lets have one dummy-application at [rails-root]/spec/dummy.
+To keep the "oh I can't get wet" people happy - lets have one dummy-application at [rails-root]/spec/dummy.
 Basically this is a copy of the dummy app.

 This dummy app does not know about the components right off hand, they need to be required.
-When loaded in individual components the application.rb file will `require gem-name`.
-We want to do this dynamically.
+When a dummy app exists for each component its application.rb file will `require gem-name`.
+We want to do this dynamically in our universal dummy app.

 In the application.rb in the dummy app `require gem-name` has been replaced with `require ENV['TEST_ENGINE']`.